Transport in Greater Kuala Lumpur: KR Travel and Tours (KRTT)

 Airport Liner serve between Banting areas and airport terminals.

 Founded in 2002, KR Travel and Tours began its operation with tour coach and factory bus services.
 The company began to operate stagebus service to Klang Valley with takeover of CityLiner route 732 from KLIA to Banting.
 Until today, KRTT has 2 routes in Klang Valley, connecting Putrajaya areas to Serdang and Kuala Lumpur and Banting to KLIA, marketed as Airport Liner.
 The company also operates MyBas (Airport Liner) routes from Nilai to KLIA via Bandar Baru Salak Tinggi and Nilai to Sungai Pelek, as well the free shuttle bus for the Long-Term Car Park (LTCP) in KLIA.

 Klang Valley Bus Network Revamp

-The Klang Valley Bus Network Revamp or 'Greater Kuala Lumpur Bus Network Revamp (BNR) is a plan implemented by Land Public Transport Commission (SPAD) in Klang Valley and Greater Kuala Lumpur of Malaysia, starting from 1 December 2015.
+The Klang Valley Bus Network Revamp or 'Greater Kuala Lumpur Bus Network Revamp (BNR) is a plan implemented by Land Public Transport Commission in Klang Valley and Greater Kuala Lumpur of Malaysia, starting from 1 December 2015.

 This plan aims to improve the stage bus services in these areas by providing commuters with higher bus service frequency that covers a wider area, which will subsequently improve its reliability.

 Under this system, existing bus corridors were reorganized into eight bus corridors: